Week Six of Strictly Come Dancing is upon us, so you know what that means – it’s only a matter of weeks until the Strictly Come Dancing final!

 While the US-based star is not judging the live shows (for now, at least) due to travel restrictions, he shares his thoughts on the routines via video link after all the contestants have performed on Saturday nights.

-How will the show be different this year?
+How is the show different this year?

 Lots of tweaks have been made to Strictly Come Dancing in order to ensure the show goes ahead safely.